lilfetz22/audiobook_validation/README.md

-Of course.
-The new, more powerful Colab workflow deserves a clear explanation in the `README.md`.

-Here is the updated `README.md` file, with the "Usage Guide" section completely rewritten to reflect the new batch processing form.

----

 # Audiobook Narrator Review Tool

 This project provides a complete workflow for proof-listening and validating audiobook recordings against their original manuscript.
 It helps identify discrepancies such as substitutions, deletions, and insertions made by the narrator.